The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-There are a lot of seemingly similar mortgage terms to keep straight when you’re getting ready to close on a home, including “closing costs” and “prepaids.”
-You may hear these terms used interchangeably when referencing what you’ll need to pay at closing, but they are actually two different expenses.
+There are a lot of real estate terms to keep straight when you’re getting ready to buy a house, including “closing costs” and “prepaids.”
+You may hear these seemingly similar terms used interchangeably when referencing everything you’ll need to pay at closing, but they are actually two different types of expenses.
 Here’s what you need to know.

-If you close on any day other than the first of the month — the day most mortgage payments are due — your mortgage lender will collect prepaid mortgage interest at the closing and place it in the escrow account to be applied to your first mortgage payment.
+If you close on any day other than the first of the month — the day most mortgage payments are due — your mortgage lender will collect prepaid mortgage interest at the closing.
+It will be placed in an escrow account to be applied to your first mortgage payment.

 The amount of prepaid interest you pay is calculated from the date of closing through the end of the month.
-This amount is your per-day (“per diem”) interest cost on the loan multiplied by the number of days left in the month.
+This amount is your per-day (or “per diem”) interest cost on the loan multiplied by the number of days left in the month.

-Keep in mind that because your prepaid interest is based on the number of days between closing and the last day of the month, you can lower the amount of money you’ll need to bring to closing by scheduling the closing date for month-end.
+Keep in mind that because your prepaid interest is based on the number of days between your closing and the last day of the month, you can lower the amount of money you’ll need to bring to closing by scheduling the closing date near month’s end.

 Initial escrow deposit